GSA Junior Academy 8U

 What are costs for Academy compared to other clubs?

-Cost for Academy players at Gwinnett Soccer Academy fall within the average of most other clubs in the area (Approximately $1200-1400 per year) with payment plans and arrangements available to accommodate budgeted households.
-Included in your yearly fee is our Team Camp, the first week of August.
-This is a 4-day camp that is offered to all players to kick the season off with a bang!
+Cost for Academy players at Gwinnett Soccer Academy fall within the average of most other clubs in the area (Approximately $1300 - $1500 per year) with payment plans and arrangements available to accommodate budgeted households.

-In addition, a uniform cost of $200 - 300 can be expected.
-We are on a 2-year uniform cycle so uniforms purchased in Fall of 2017 will be worn through the spring of 2019.
+In addition, a uniform cost of $300 - $400 can be expected.
+We are on a 2-year uniform cycle so uniforms purchased in Fall of 2021 will be worn through the Spring of 2023.
 If you enter the program mid-season or mid-year there are no discounts on uniforms.

 Can my player also participate in other leagues while playing for GSA Academy?